 .The ADA (Americans with Disabilities Act) is a piece of civil rights legislature that prohibits businesses from discriminating against individuals with disabilities.
 Most people are familiar with the physical accommodations businesses make, but the ADA applies to the digital world as well.
 Under this law, websites should be as accessible as any other public place a disabled individual could enter.
 Ensuring your website meets ADA compliance means removing technical barriers that prevent people with disabilities from accessing your content.
+As a web design New York-based company, we consider that such an act implementation is quite fair.
 Failing to meet ADA compliance for websites could result in a potential lawsuit for your company.
 As a result, many companies should be adding web accessibility to their list of top priorities for 2018.

 Understanding the ADA and What It Means for Websites

 In many ways, the ADA was designed to supplement the Civil Rights Act of 1964, which outlawed discrimination based on race, color, religion, gender or national origin.
 Everyone should have equal access to the same rights and opportunities.
 The same is true of the ADA, which mandates that public spaces should be equally accessible to all individuals.
 This means building ramps for wheelchair access, adding braille to signs, etc. The ADA guarantees that individuals with disabilities have the same opportunities as everyone else.

 How the ADA Affects Websites and Digital Publishers

 As the Internet became more prominent in the 200s, lawmakers soon realized that persons with disabilities were facing new obstacles.
 The Internet was simply unwelcoming to individuals with disabilities.
 The more the Internet dominated public and social life, the more challenges people with disabilities faced.